United States Budget Dilemma

 - Cape Flattery Lighthouse near Neah Bay.
 This is the most northwest point of the Continental U.S. – one of the four “corners” of the U.S. It’s a bit of a drive (a couple of hours from Port Angeles), but a beautiful part of the U.S. There is also deep-sea fishing out of Neah Bay.

 For a very, quiet but picturesque place to go is in the San Juan Islands.
-Great place for a honeymoon.
+Great place for a honeymoon or anniversary.

 Or – one of the best recommendations is just go to Victoria, BC for a couple of days.
 Nice, quaint town with British feel to it.
 Definitely visit Butchart Gardens while there.